• Products

 2. Select the Share button in the top right.

-3. Start typing the name of a person or team to see a list of suggestions, then select the right ones from the list.
-You can also enter a complete email address to invite someone outside your organization.
+3. Start typing the name of a person, group, or team to see a list of suggestions, then select the right ones from the list.
 Repeat this step to add multiple recipients.

 4. (Optional) Add a custom message.